CMLL Japan Women's Championship

-The CMLL Japan Women's Championship, also known as the CMLL Japanese Women's Championship, is a women's professional wrestling championship, promoted by the Mexican lucha libre promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese joshi puroresu promotion Lady's Ring.
-Hazuki is the current champion, the tenth overall champion and the seventh since the championship was reactivated in 2020.
-She won by the title by defeating Koguma at Stardom in Korakuen on October 11, 2025, in Tokyo, Japan.
+The CMLL Japan Women's Championship, (Note: Also styled as CMLL-Japan Women's Championship) also known as the CMLL–Lady's Ring Japan Women's Championship and the CMLL Japanese Women's Championship, is a women's professional wrestling championship, promoted by the Mexican lucha libre promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese joshi puroresu promotion Lady's Ring.
+India Sioux is the current champion, the eleventh overall champion and her reign is the eighth since the championship was reactivated in 2020.
+She won by the title by defeating Hazuki at Stardom Cinderella Tournament: Night 5 on March 15, 2026, in Yokohama, Japan.

 The championship was first introduced in 1999 as the CMLL Japan Women's Championship, when CMLL was touring Japan in hopes of expanding into the Japanese market.
 By 2000 CMLL ceased promoting shows regularly in Japan, loaning the CMLL Japan Women's Championship to Osaka Pro Wrestling, who kept promoting the championship until June 2001.
-The championship was reactivated as the CMLL Japanese Women's Championship in 2020 by CMLL and their Japan-based partner Lady's Ring.
+The championship was reactivated as the CMLL Japanese Women's Championship in 2020 by CMLL and their Japan-based partner Lady's Ring, and would later also be recognized by the World Wonder Ring Stardom promotion.
 The inaugural and youngest champion is Chikako Shiratori at 26, while Dalys la Caribeña is the oldest at 44.

 Background

-Lucha libre, or professional wrestling, is a form of entertainment where matches are presented as being competitive, but the outcome of the matches are pre-determined by their promoters.
-As part of presenting lucha libre as a genuine combat sport, promoters create championships that are used in the storylines presented on their shows, they are not won as a result of genuinely competitive matches.
-The championship is represented by a belt for the champion to wear before or after a match.
+Lucha libre, or Mexican professional wrestling, is a form of entertainment where matches are presented as being competitive, but the outcome of the matches are pre-determined by their promoters.
+As part of presenting lucha libre as a genuine combat sport, promoters create championships that are used in the storylines presented on their shows but are not won as a result of genuinely competitive matches.
+The championship is typically represented by a belt for the champion to wear before or after a match.

-In 1999, CMLL began to tour Japan, promoting a series of wrestling shows under the name "CMLL Japan".
+In 1999, lucha libre promotion CMLL began to tour Japan, promoting a series of wrestling shows under the name "CMLL Japan" in association with booker Mr. Cacao.
 The shows featured a mixture of CMLL and Japanese wrestlers.
 CMLL partnered with smaller Japanese promotions such as Osaka Pro Wrestling (OPW) for these shows, as well as freelance Japanese wrestlers.
 As part of their efforts to establish themselves in Japan, CMLL introduce three CMLL Japan championships, the CMLL Japan Super Lightweight Championship, the CMLL Japan Tag Team Championship, and the CMLL Japan Women's Championship.
+The CMLL Japan Women's Championship was retired in June 2001.

-In 2020, CMLL began working with the newly founded Japanese, all-female "Lady Ring" promotion.
-CMLL had previously collaborated with Universal Woman's Pro Wrestling Reina and Reina X World/Reina Joshi Puroresu for all-female shows and recognized the CMLL-Reina International Championship and the CMLL-Reina International Junior Championship but the collaboration would later end, with CMLL withdrawing their recognition of the championships.
-When the Lady's Ring collaboration was announced CMLL revealed that they were bringing back the CMLL Japan Women's Championship after 19 years of inactivity.
+In 2020, CMLL began working with the newly founded Japanese, all-female joshi puroresu Lady Ring promotion.
+CMLL had previously collaborated with Reina Joshi Puroresu for all-female shows in Japan and recognized the CMLL-Reina International Championship and the CMLL-Reina International Junior Championship but the collaboration would later end, with CMLL withdrawing their recognition of the championships.
+When the Lady's Ring collaboration was announced, CMLL also revealed that they were bringing back the CMLL Japan Women's Championship after 19 years of inactivity.